Ala111205/Pet-Simulator/README.md

 🔄 Automatic State Switching – Pet changes states based on internal logic and user actions.

-💬 Smart Alerts – Context-based messages like “Your pet is hungry!” or “It’s time to play!”
+💬 Smart Alerts – Context-based messages like “Your pet is angry!” or “It’s time to play!”

 🧠 Event-Driven Design – All animations and states controlled through JavaScript event listeners.